 There is always a pair of my socks at the bottom of the stairs in my house; without fail, they are the first things to come off when I get home.

-I am remarkably good at helping to rescue lost animals – my university roommate’s cat that escaped no less than 3 times, an old dog wandering on the sidewalk without his owner, a stray kitten, a cat that had been evasive for a few days, and a family of 4 ducklings that fell in a sewer.
+I help rescue lost animals – my university roommate’s cat that escaped 3 times, an old dog wandering on the sidewalk without his owner, a stray kitten, a cat that had been evasive for a few days, and a family of 4 ducklings that fell in a sewer.

 I reread everything at least five times before I hit send or submit, and then I’ll reread it once more after.